sharayu-potuwar/e-commerce_business-registration-service/README.md

 ### CICD
 - The application's deployment is fully automated with the CICD pipeline using:
-  - docker
-  - Amazon ECR
-  - AWS CodeBuild
-  - AWS CodePipeline
+  - docker - docker is used to build the image of the FastAPI application.
+  - Amazon ECR - Once the image is built, the latest version is pushed to the ECR repository.
+Amazon ECS then pulls the image from this repository for the deployment.
+This process takes place in the Codepipeline.
+  - AWS CodeBuild - This extracts the code from the GitHub repository when the pipeline is triggered.
+This also builds the image and publishes the image to ECR.
+The build process configuration is defined in [buildspec](https://github.com/sharayu-potuwar/e-commerce_business-registration-service/blob/main/buildspec.yml) file.
+  - AWS CodePipeline - Codepipeline orchestrates the build and deploy process.
+This triggers automatically when there is a PR merged onto the main branch of this repository.
   - GitHub Repository

+- CICD Pipeline Architecture -

 ![Alt text](./docs/reg_service_cicd.jpg)